ThePrez/Manzan/docs/contributing.md

 ### 2. Suggesting Features or Enhancements

 We love new ideas!
-If you have a feature request or enhancement suggestion, please open an issue labeled as "enhancement" Describe the following:
+If you have a feature request or enhancement suggestion, please open an issue labeled as `enhancement`.
+Describe the following:

 - The problem or limitation the feature would solve.
 - A detailed description of the proposed solution.